 Digiteye India has already debunked similar social media posts on tea or hot water as possible home remedies to cure or prevent the coronavirus.
 The new message spreading on WhatsApp has been taken up by the team for fact checking since it claims that “Coronavirus was cured among positive patients.”

 Digiteye India team contacted Devchand Gala, an Ayurvedic doctor based out of Mumbai, to know more about the claim.
 He said he has been using the ginger powder application in his several years of practice.
 Gala noted that just like gloves and masks being used for outward protection, this ayurvedic approach is for internal protection from not just coronavirus but from any virus or bacteria.

 He further stated that these techniques can keep the negative cases flat and people with no symptoms who are positive can also test negative practising these methods.
-When DigitEye requested Dr. Gala for contact details of the people mentioned in the message shared on WhatsApp forward, he said that they are “embarrassed” as another media agency also got in touch with them and they do not wish to come in the public eye for the same.
+When DigitEye requested Dr. Gala for contact details of the people mentioned in the message shared on WhatsApp forward, he said that they were “embarrassed” as another media agency also got in touch with them and that they do not wish to come in the public eye for the same.

-However, experts differ from the ayurvedic belief.
+However, experts differ from the ‘ayurvedic’ belief.
 University of Melbourne professor of virology Damian Purcell had earlier told ABC that such recommendations for cure are beset with risk always and there is no conclusive scientific validation.
 “It’s a risky strategy to believe something works without proper clinical trials and as yet there are no trials focused on examining whether specific herbs would be effective,” he said.